Stands out for its rapid heat-up and even drying thanks to heated vertical and horizontal bars.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Who doesn't enjoy stepping out of the shower and being greeted by a warm, fluffy towel?
 We can't help you with the fluffiness, but if you purchase a towel warmer, we predict that you’ll enjoy plenty of toasty towels in your future.

 The market offers a dazzling array of towel warmers with different styles, uses, pros, and cons.
 But you needn’t sift through the jargon, as we’ve performed the research for you.
 Through a combination of research and data analysis, we’ve created this in-depth buying guide to help you figure out what you need.

-If you want to see our top five picks, please check out the product matrix, above.
-If you’d like to learn more about how to select the perfect towel warmer, please continue reading this buying guide.
+If you want to see our top five picks, please click on them to learn more or buy.
+To learn more about how to select the perfect towel warmer, continue reading this buying guide.

 Here are just a few of the reasons why you might appreciate having a towel warmer in your life:

 A towel warmer gives you a pleasant, cozy drying experience, especially in the colder months.